The top 8 bathroom adaptations for the elderly

-Low level shower trays remove the issue of needing to step over a small rise to get into the shower.
-For those with mobility issues but can still manage a small step, they are a highly useful addition to increase accessibility to the shower.
+Low-level shower trays remove the issue of needing to step over a small rise to get into the shower.
+For those with mobility issues who can still manage a small step, they are a highly useful addition to increase accessibility to the shower.

 While they don’t sit flush with the floor they significantly reduce the height that a person is required to raise their foot and leg to enter the shower.
 They reduce the risk of slips and falls and only require a small alteration to your shower if you have a free-standing shower.

 - Non-slip flooring

 Non-slip flooring is a great way to reduce the risk of slips and falls in the bathroom.
 As a wet area with tiled floors, this can be one of the biggest slip hazards in the home.

 From specially designed non-slip flooring to mats that can be used inside and outside the shower to provide a gripped surface, they are a valuable adaptation for the elderly in the bathroom.

 If you aren’t able to choose a walk-in bath, but still want to luxuriate in a hot tub for a soak, then a bath lift might be a suitable alternative.
 Bath lifts are power-operated devices that help lift and lower you into and out of the bath.